-A while ago, I had a student that recommended this book to me by Chevy Stevens.
+A while ago, I had a student that recommended Still Missing to me by Chevy Stevens.
 I had never heard of her before, but I decided to give it a read since he talked so highly about it.
 I also wanted to read more suspenseful novels.
 Well, I picked up the book from the library and DEVOURED the book.
 From the moment you start reading, you are sucked into Annie’s living hell and what happened to her.
 It’s bone-chilling and terrifying at the same time.
 Some parts were hard to read, but I couldn’t stop!
 I stayed up late into the night reading this book.
 Since then, I’ve become obsessed with Chevy’s writing.
 She is phenomenal!
-Here’s why:

-- Annie is believable because we can feel her emotions as we are thrown in the roller coaster that Annie has to live through, day-by-day.
+We can feel her emotions as we are thrown in the roller coaster that Annie has to live through, day-by-day.
 Annie’s frustrations, anger, and even sadness are raw and real.
 Her desperation in the events that follow make our heart pound and even feel sick.
 Her logical response to the situations presented also make her strong and made me think: if I’m ever in a position like this, I hope I’m smart like Annie.

-- The suspense is real.
 By that, I mean that everything that happens in her books has made my heart pound and my palms sweat.
 When I read books, I usually don’t get so worked up because I find that it’s easy to distinguish myself from the characters as well as their fictitious worlds.
 However, Chevy creates such suspense that continues to build throughout the story that I hardly realized that I was tense in anticipation.
 There were a couple of night where I couldn’t even sleep because I couldn’t stop thinking about what was going to happen to Annie next.
 There are a couple of chapters that made me feel so tormented that I had to keep reading because I knew I couldn’t end the chapter there.
 THAT’S suspense.
 I read a lot, but not even Diana Gabaldon’s books make me want to read the whole thing in one sitting.
 (That’s what I mean by unnecessary writing.
 Diana’s got a bunch of stuff that I would have edited out, whereas Chevy manages to keep everything we need to know and never strays once from this formula).

 It only took this ONE book to have me hooked on her writing, craving more.
 I went to the bookstore and bought ALL the books she has ever written.
 She also has a new book coming out this year and you can pre-order it.
 Are you kidding me?
 I’m all over that stuff.